HamzaShah1/ECS-Link-Shortener-Project/README.md

 You've deployed the service.
 Now a developer merges a PR and expects their change live within minutes - safely, with zero downtime.

-Design and document the full deployment workflow in your README.
-Code merge to live traffic.
+<mark>Design and document the full deployment workflow in your README.
+Code merge to live traffic </mark>

 ### Deliverables